165. The Principles of God’s Saving Mankind to the Greatest Extent Possible

 As previously mentioned, events of the past can be wiped clean at a stroke; the future can be made to supersede the past; God’s tolerance is as boundless as the sea.
 Yet there are also principles to these words.
 It is not the case that God will wipe clean any sin you have committed, no matter how great.
 All the work of God has principles.
 In the past, an administrative decree was set that addresses this issue—God forgives and pardons all sins one commits before accepting His name, and there is a system to address those who continue to sin after having entered the church: One who commits a minor sin is given the chance to repent, while repeat offenders are expelled.
 God has always tolerated people to the greatest extent possible in His work, and, in this, it can be seen that God’s work is truly the work of saving people.
 However, if, in this final stage of work, you yet commit unpardonable sins, then you are truly irredeemable, and you cannot change.
 God has a process for purifying and changing people’s dispositions.
 In the process of constant expression and transformation of people’s corrupt natures, God achieves His aim of salvation.
 Some people think: “Since it is my nature, I will expose it as much as possible, and after it is exposed, I will know it and put the truth into practice.”
 Is this process necessary?
 If you are truly one who puts the truth into practice, and see some of others’ various struggles in yourself, then you will do to avoid the same behaviors in yourself.
 Is this not an indirect transformation?
 Sometimes, it occurs to you to do something, but, before you do, you realize that it is wrong, and you forsake it.
 Does this not also result in your being saved?
 The practice of each truth is a process.
 When one has just begun their practice, accuracy and freedom from mistakes are impossible, as is a practice uncontaminated by one’s own will.
 There remain several matters you handle entirely according to your own will, but, having been dealt with and pruned, you will ultimately come to practice entirely according to God’s will and words.
 This is transformation.

-Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks
+Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Talks of Christ of the Last Days

 God had despised man because man was hostile to Him, but in His heart, His care, concern, and mercy for humanity remained unchanged.
 Even when He destroyed mankind, His heart remained unchanged.
 When humanity was full of corruption and disobedient toward God to a grievous extent, God had to destroy this humanity, because of His disposition and His essence, and in accordance with His principles.
 But because of God’s essence, He still pitied mankind, and even wanted to use various ways to redeem mankind so they could continue to live.
 Man, however, opposed God, continued to disobey God, and refused to accept God’s salvation; that is, refused to accept His good intentions.
 No matter how God called to them, reminded them, supplied them, helped them, or tolerated them, man did not understand or appreciate it, nor did they pay attention.
 In His pain, God still did not forget to grant man His maximum tolerance, waiting for man to reverse course.
 After He reached His limit, He did what He had to do without any hesitation.
 In other words, there was a specific time period and process from the moment God planned to destroy mankind to the start of His work in destroying mankind.
 This process existed for the purpose of enabling man to reverse course, and this was the last chance God gave to man.
 So what did God do in this period before destroying mankind?
 God did a significant amount of reminding and exhorting work.
 No matter how much pain and sorrow God’s heart was in, He continued to vest His care, concern, and abundant mercy in humanity.
 What do we see from this?
 Undoubtedly, we see that God’s love for mankind is real and not something He merely pays lip service to.
 It is actual, tangible and appreciable, not feigned, adulterated, deceitful or pretentious.
 God never uses any deception or creates false images to make people see that He is lovable.
 He never uses false testimony to let people see His loveliness, or to flaunt His loveliness and holiness.
 Are these aspects of God’s disposition not worthy of man’s love?
 Are they not worth worshiping?
 Are they not worth cherishing?
 At this point, I want to ask you: After hearing these words, do you think God’s greatness is merely empty words on a sheet of paper?
 Is God’s loveliness just empty words?
 No!
 Certainly not!
 God’s supremacy, greatness, holiness, tolerance, love, and so forth—every detail of every one of the various aspects of God’s disposition and essence find practical expression every time He does His work, are embodied in His will toward man, and are also fulfilled and reflected in every person.
 Regardless of whether you have felt it before, God is caring for every person in every possible way, using His sincere heart, wisdom, and various methods to warm each person’s heart, and awaken each person’s spirit.
 This is an indisputable fact.